LucasDamascenoS/docker_magma/README.md

             sudo ovs-ofctl -O OpenFlow13 dump-flows gtp_br0 table=13
             ~~~

         4. If everything appears correct, then this is a known bug in AGW Setup using the VirtualBox, where session packets are dropped.
+To work around this (for **test/development environments only**), run the commands below:

+            ~~~bash
+            sudo ovs-ofctl del-flows gtp_br0 "table=13,priority=0"

+            sudo ovs-ofctl add-flow gtp_br0 "table=13,priority=0,actions=resubmit(,20)"
+            ~~~

+3. **Unable to ping the internet with PacketRusher:**

+    - After a successful gNB and UE attach to the AGW, a PDU session is established and a TUN interface is created with an assigned IP address.

+    - When testing connectivity using `ping -I val0000000001 google.com`, no responses are received.

+    - To resolve this issue, follow the steps below:

+        1. Verify that there are no errors in the `ovs-vsctl show` output.

+        2. Check whether the session entries exist in the flow tables:

+            ~~~bash
+            sudo ovs-ofctl -O OpenFlow13 dump-flows gtp_br0 table=0

+            sudo ovs-ofctl -O OpenFlow13 dump-flows gtp_br0 table=12

+            sudo ovs-ofctl -O OpenFlow13 dump-flows gtp_br0 table=13
+            ~~~

-To work around this (for **test/development environments only**), run the commands below and restart the gNB and UE session:
+        3. If everything appears correct, then this is a known bug in AGW Setup using the VirtualBox, where session packets are dropped.
+To work around this (for **test/development environments only**), run the commands below:

             ~~~bash
             sudo ovs-ofctl del-flows gtp_br0 "table=13,priority=0"